p2635/modern-js-tutorial/Part1.md

 > The loop must ask for a number until either the visitor enters a number greater than 100 or cancels the input/enters an empty line.
 >
 > Here we can assume that the visitor only inputs numbers.
 There’s no need to implement a special handling for a non-numeric input in this task.

+I compared my answer to the solution on the website.
+My solution used 'while' and not 'do while' because the task did not instruct me to.
+My next task is to try to implement a do while without looking at the solution (let's give it a day so I forget what the solution looks like.)